 Option Description

+-E Executes only the preprocessor step.

+-I Adds the specified directories to the list of places that are searched to find included files.

 -0 Specifies the name of the output file.

 -Onum Specifies the level of performance optimization to use when compiling source files.

--0s Balances code size against code speed.
+-05 Balances code size against code speed.

 -0z Optimizes for code size.

 -5 Outputs the disassembly of the machine code that the compiler generates.

 -### Displays diagnostic output showing the options that would be used to invoke the compiler and linker.
 The compilation and link steps are not performed.